alonso-herreros/uni-tapp-lab_http/README_EN.md

 A web server of that version is installed in the directory <tt>/usr/sbin/apache</tt> on the lab computers.
 By default, Apache obtains the configuration information from the file <tt>/etc/apache2/apache2.conf</tt>.
 However the configuration stored in that directory does not fit into our purposes and cannot be launched without root permissions.
 So we're going to make our own!!!

-In aula global you can find three files to be downloaded (apache2.conf, httpd.conf and mime.types).
-The first one (apache2.conf) contains several general directives that should be present to allow the server to run.
-At the end of this first file an include directive loads the second (httpd.conf).
-That second file (httpd.conf) contains directives specific to the content/behaviour of your server.
+In aula global you can find two files to be downloaded: <tt>apache2.conf</tt> and <tt>mime.types</tt>).
+The first one (<tt>apache2.conf</tt>) contains several general directives that should be present to allow the server to run and specific directives to the content/behaviour of your server.
 We will modify serveral directives.
 If you need to more information (about any directive) have a look to <a href="http://httpd.apache.org/docs/mod/directives.html">http://httpd.apache.org/docs/mod/directives.html</a>.
-The last one,  <tt>mime.types</tt> contains a complete list of MIME types, which are a way to convey the document type information.
+The last one (<tt>mime.types</tt>) contains a complete list of MIME types, which are a way to convey the document type information.
 The structure is very simple; it contains type/subtype and the file extension associated to this type.

 <ol>
 <li>